 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing arrangements for lessees and lessors.
 The new standard applies a right-of-use (ROU) model that requires, for all leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments to be recorded.
-The ASU is effective for the Organization's fiscal years beginning after December 15, 2021 with early adoption permitted.
-Management is currently evaluating the impact of this ASU on its financial statements.
+The ASU was adopted by management for the fiscal year ended December 31, 2022.
+Management has determined Topic 842 to not be material to the financial statements.